 What evil might befall this child and others like her?
 Geoffrey Dutton‘s gripping novel is the story a single mother fending for herself who becomes a private eye on a mission to bring child traffickers to justice.

 After chancing upon a boy’s kidnapping that her quick thinking foiled, intrepid Anna takes on the culprit and his partner when Greek law enforcement fails to put them out of business.
-Suspecting that a police detective who grilled her is protecting the operation, Anna follows the perps home and prevails on her hacker friend Ottovio to fashion a spy camera from a smartphone to illicitly train on their lair.
+Suspecting that a police detective who grilled her is protecting the operation, Anna follows the perps home and prevails on a friendly hacker to fashion a spy camera from a smartphone to illicitly train on their lair.
+At the same time, Anna gathers s group of mothers and others as allies she hopes will have her back when her anticipated confrontation with the criminals and cops takes place.

 Here’s what some early readers have to say about the novel: